• Home

 Demo:

 I started making knives as a teenager.
-I made my first journey to Ashokan for the 1995 Sword year and I've only missed handful of years since.
+I made my first journey to Ashokan for the 1995 Sword year and I've only missed a handful of years since.
 I've been a spare time maker while pursuing a career as a structural and pipe welder for a DOD contractor.
 I've helped teach classes and volunteered with youth forging programs at nearby New England School of Metalwork.

 Demo:

-An example of Herb's work:
+Examples of Herb's work: